ethanblake4/dart_eval/README.md

 ## Return values

-In most cases, dart_eval will return a subclass of `EvalValue` such as `EvalInt` or `EvalString`.
-These 'boxed types' have information about what they are and how to modify them, and like all `EvalValue`s you can access their underlying value with the `$value` property.
+In most cases, dart_eval will return a subclass of `$Value` such as `$int` or `$String`.
+These 'boxed types' have information about what they are and how to modify them, and like all `$Value`s you can access their underlying value with the `$value` property.

 However, when working with primitive value types  (int, string etc.) you may find